Farm Policy Glossary

 Considered planted--Acreage idled for weather-related reasons or natural disasters, acreage devoted to conservation purposes or planted to certain other allowed commodities, and acreage USDA determined as necessary to include for fair and equitable treatment.
 A provision of the Agricultural Act of 1949 used to implement the base acreage and yield system for 1991-95 crops and used to determine acreage planted within the 2008 ACRE program.

-Contract acreage--Land voluntarily enrolled in a production flexibility contract (PFC) under the 1996 Farm Act.
+Contract acreage--Land voluntarily enrolled in a production flexibility contract (PFC) under the 1996 Farm Bill.
 Land was eligible for the PFC enrollment the landowner had at least one crop acreage base for a contract crop that would have been in effect for 1996 under previous farm law.
 A farmer could voluntarily choose to reduce contract acreage in subsequent years.
 Base acreage under previous farm law could, upon leaving the Conservation Reserve Program, be entered into a PFC.
 Otherwise, the maximum amount of contract acreage was established during the one-time signup for the PFC in 1996.
-Landowners could convert contract acreage to base acreage under the 2002 Farm Act.
+Landowners could convert contract acreage to base acreage under the 2002 Farm Bill.

 Cost-sharing--Payments to producers to cover a specified portion of the cost of installing, implementing, or maintaining a conservation (structural or land management) practice.